Allan

 OpenClose

-3. Ganguly P, Madonsela L, Chao JT, Loewen CJR, O’Connor TP, Verheyen EM, Allan DW (2021) A scalable Drosophila assay for clinical interpretation of human PTEN variants in suppression of PI3K/AKT induced cellular proliferation PLoS Genetics.
-17:9, e1009774
+6. Ganguly P, Madonsela L, Chao JT, Loewen JR, O’Connor TP, Verheyen EM, Allan DW.
+A scalable Drosophila assay for clinical interpretation of human PTEN variants in suppression of PI3K/AKT induced cellular proliferation.
+PLoS Genetics.
+17:9, e1009774.
+2021

-5. Berndt AJE, Othonos KM, Lian T, Flibotte S, Miao M, Bhuiyan SA, Cho RY, Fong JS, Hur SA, Pavlidis P, Allan DW (2020) A low affinity cis-regulatory BMP response element restricts target gene activation to subsets of Drosophila neurons Elife 9, e59650
+7. Berndt AJE, Lian T, Cho RY, Fong JS, Hur SA, Othonos KM, Allan DW.
+A low affinity cis-regulatory BMP response element restricts target gene activation to subsets of Drosophila neurons. eLife.
+9. e59650.
+2020

-6. Vuilleumier R, Lian T, Flibotte S, Khan ZN, Fuchs A, Pyrowolakis G, Allan DW (2019) Retrograde BMP signaling activates neuronal gene expression through widespread deployment of a conserved BMP-responsive cis-regulatory activation element Nucleic acids research 47 (2), 679-699
+9. Vuilleumier R, Lian T, Flibotte S, Khan Z, Fuchs A, Pyrowolakis G, Allan DW.
+Retrograde BMP signaling activates neuronal gene expression through widespread deployment of a conserved BMP-responsive cis-regulatory activation element.
+Nucleic Acids Research 47 (2), 679-699.
+2019

 Further publications can be found here.